DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 The comments give us a general idea of that is happening next, but we are going analize the code in detail to understand it better.
-Keep in mind that as many other languages, this is executed from top to bottom line by line, furthermore I suggest you keeping the blinky _main.c_ code on hand get a copy of the the STM8 [Programming Manual](https://www.st.com/content/ccc/resource/technical/document/programming_manual/43/24/13/9a/89/df/45/ed/CD00161709.pdf/files/CD00161709.pdf/jcr:content/translations/en.CD00161709.pdf) where you can find what the different instructions do.
-I guarantee the previous code would be much clearer if you understand the meaning of the name acronyms.
+Keep in mind that as many other languages, this is executed from top to bottom line by line, furthermore I suggest you keeping the blinky _main.c_ code on hand and getting a copy of the the STM8 [Programming Manual](https://www.st.com/content/ccc/resource/technical/document/programming_manual/43/24/13/9a/89/df/45/ed/CD00161709.pdf/files/CD00161709.pdf/jcr:content/translations/en.CD00161709.pdf) where you can find what the different instructions do.
+I guarantee the previous code already can be much clearer if you just understand the meaning of the acronyms.

 Nevertheless, let's begin:
 ```